equinor/subscript/docs/contribution.rst

 for write access.

 After cloning, you need a Python virtual environment in which you install subscript and its dependencies.
-If you develop on a non-Equinor computer you should use `komodoenv` as outlined above, if not, you can create a new virtual environment for subscript using the commands:
+If you develop on an Equinor computer you should use `komodoenv` as outlined above, if not, you can create a new virtual environment for subscript using the commands:

 .. code-block:: console

-  python3 -m venv venv-subscript source venv-subscript/bin/activate
+  python3 -m venv venv-subscript source venv-subscript/bin/activate  # append ".csh" if c-shell

 and then run ``pip`` :